 Low-code platforms are a good choice for developing standalone mobile and web applications that are most likely to require integration with other systems and data sources.
 They can be used for most app development processes except the highly complex, mission-critical systems that require integration with multiple backends and external data sources.

-The impressive feature about low-code and no-code platforms is that they have components that allow users to experiment, test, and deploy apps in the software development lifecycle.
+The impressive feature of low-code/no-code platforms is that they have components that allow users to experiment, test, and deploy apps in the software development lifecycle.

 Here are the most valuable benefits of low-code and no-code options.